Helping Authors Write Their Query Letters

 Adam Gauntlett, Peters Fraser + Dunlop (source: agenthunter.co.uk)

-What to include in your hook
+What to include in a hook

-Your hook should include brief information on the protagonist and their conflict, and a summary of the main choices the protagonist has to make and the stakes of these choices.
-If it’s a main component of your book, you can also mention the setting or time period.
+The hook should include brief information on the protagonist and their conflict, and a summary of the main choices the protagonist has to make and the stakes of these choices.

-How to make your hook stand out
+How to make a hook stand out

-Spark is the energy and personality you inject into your hook.
-It’s what makes someone feel something after they’ve read your hook.
-It’s what sets your story apart from every other story.
+It’s what makes someone feel something after they’ve read the hook.
+It’s what sets the story apart from every other story.
 You could have the most well-written, perfectly-structured hook in the world, but if it lacks spark, the agent will be yawning.

-A hook without spark makes your protagonist seem flat and your story premise seem boring.
-A hook with spark will make the agent desperate to read more.
-It’s the first promising clue that you’re a writer who knows how to tell a good story.
-And yes, adding spark to your hook is the toughest part of writing a query letter.
+It’s the first promising clue that the author is a writer who knows how to tell a good story.
+And yes, adding spark to a hook is the toughest part of writing a query letter.

 Tips on writing a great hook

-Your hook needs energy and personality, and it needs to make the agent care.
-You don’t want the agent saying ‘So what?’ once they’ve read your hook – you want them saying ‘Then what?’
-You want them chomping at the bit to read your story.
-Keep it brief.
-Literally one or two sentences max.
-Your synopsis is where you can go into more plot detail.
+The hook needs energy and personality, and it needs to make the agent care.
+You don’t want the agent saying ‘So what?’ once they’ve read the hook – you want them saying ‘Then what?’

 Hook structure

-These formulas may seem, well, formulaic, but when you plug in the unique, sparky details of your story, I guarantee results will vary delightfully.
-Here are some options:
+These formulas may seem, well, formulaic, but when you plug in the unique, sparky details of a story, I guarantee results will vary delightfully.

 [Title] is a [word count][genre] novel about [character name + short description] who [conflict].